beckym223/manual_work/E6_long_edited_old.md

 conformity with the Hicks-Haig-Simons con- cept, which I shall denote as "theory," be included in properly measured income?
-11 shall not focus here on the narrower, although likely important, issue of sloppy or unverifiable use of data discussed by Dewald, Thursby, and Anderson
-(1986) or the problem of inconsistent measures of pre- sumably the same variable, such as of monthly output from the sales and inventory data of the Department of Commerce and from the Federal Reserve index of in- dustrial production, reported by Jeffrey Miron and Stephen Zeldes (1988).
-2Part of the change is attributable to the increasing share of investment in equipment as opposed to struc- tures.
-In some cases there has been a change in the nature of equipment, as from railroad cars, assumed to last on average 30 years, to trucks with an assumed expected life of 10 years.
-In one sense the change places an increased burden of capital replacement on the fu- ture.
-But if changing technology makes shorter-lived capital more profitable, may that not reflect an increase in expected lifetime productivity which offsets, at least in part, the greater capital consumption costs?

 ### ---Economics-1989-0-05.txt---
 If nominal interest rates are 9 percent and